Asked

 How long will it take to complete the course?

-We have 2 different options, both of which take about 5 – 6 weeks to accomplish.
-More details are available at https://realestateschoolchicago.com/schedule-by-location/
+We have 2 different options, both of which take about 4-5 weeks to accomplish.

 How much is the course at Chicago Real Estate School?